 Texas law requires that speed limits on state roadways be set at the state maximum unless traffic and engineering studies show a need to alter a speed limit for safety reasons.

-The law sets the maximum at 70 mph, but allows the Texas Transportation Commission to establish a maximum speed limit of 75 mph (80 mph or 85 mph if the highway is designed to accommodate that speed) on the highway system if that speed is determined to be safe and reasonable after a traffic or engineering study.
+The law sets the maximum at 70 mph, but allows the Texas Transportation Commission to establish a maximum speed limit of 75 mph, or 80 mph or 85 mph if the highway is designed to accommodate that speed on the highway system if that speed is determined to be safe and reasonable after a traffic or engineering study.
 A maximum speed limit of 80 mph within 10 counties on Interstate 10 and Interstate 20 is also permitted.

 Citizen requests for speed zone studies on highways should be made to the TxDOT district office with jurisdiction over the roadway.

 TxDOT only has jurisdiction over setting speed limits on the state highway system.
 Questions about speed limits on city streets or county roads should be directed to the transportation departments of these local governments.